PHSKC-APDE/hyrule/example_workflow/_targets.md

 #> Establish _targets.R and _targets_r/targets/submod-folds.R.
 ```

-The models are tuned via [bayesian hyperparameter
+The models undergo [bayesian hyperparameter
 tuning](https://tune.tidymodels.org/reference/tune_bayes.html) and the
 best performing models are considered for inclusion in the ensemble.